masternotions/masternotions.github.io/cases/HaleEText.md

 75. Moreover, the constitutional rights defendants violated are well-established and long-standing.
 As a result, defendants' conduct contravened clearly established constitutional rights which reasonable persons would have known.
 Thus, the acts of these defendants were intentional, wanton, malicious, reckless and oppressive, thus entitling plaintiff to punitive damages.

-WHEREFORE, Plaintiff prays that the Court enter judgment in his favor against Defendants on this Count III and award plaintiff an amount equal to all of the damages he has suffered as a result of defendants' actions, attorneys' fees and costs, and, because these defendants acted maliciously, wilfully, wantonly and/or with reckless disregard for plaintiff's rights, award punitive damages and other relief as may be appropriate.
+**WHEREFORE**, Plaintiff prays that the Court enter judgment in his favor against Defendants on this Count III and award plaintiff an amount equal to all of the damages he has suffered as a result of defendants' actions, attorneys' fees and costs, and, because these defendants acted maliciously, wilfully, wantonly and/or with reckless disregard for plaintiff's rights, award punitive damages and other relief as may be appropriate.

 ### COUNT IV
+{: .text-center}

-#### Claim Pursuant to 42 U.S.C. * 1983 For Violations
-of Plaintiff's Fourteenth Amendment Right to Equal Protection Under the Law
+#### Claim Pursuant to 42 U.S.C. * 1983 For Violations <br> of Plaintiff's Fourteenth Amendment Right to Equal Protection Under the Law

+{:start="76"}
 76. Plaintiff repeats and realleges paragraphs 1 through 53, 55 through 60, 62 through 67, and 69 through 75, as if fully set forth herein.

 77. Defendants Committee on Character and Fitness for the State of Illinois, Board of Admissions to the Bar, Committee on Character and Fitness for the State of Illinois, Third Judicial District, Gordon L. Lustfeldt, Thomas Dunn, Clark Erickson, Charles Marshall, and L. Lee Perrington acted with recklessness and deliberate indifference to the Fourteenth Amendment rights of plaintiff.
 As a direct and proximate result of these acts and omissions, plaintiff's Fourteenth Amendment right to equal protection under the law was violated.
 To the extent that these defendants purported to rely on plaintiff's alleged misconduct as a basis for denying him his license to practice law in the State of Illinois, they treated plaintiff differently, unequally, and worse as compared to similarly situated applicants to practice law in Illinois.
 Plaintiff was treated unequally because of his statement and advocacy of constitutionally protected views, and because of his exercise of his constitutionally protected freedom of association.